singularityhub/singularity-hpc/paper/paper.md

 The user may not know the path to the desired executable in advance, and need to spend extra time exploring the container.
 This is no small task, as containers typically differ in where some set of primary binaries are installed.
-Ideally the user would then provide a full path so that samtools in the container is used.
+Ideally, as shown above, the user would then provide a full path so that samtools in the container is used.
 Not using a full path can lead to unexpected consequences.
-Since Singularity containers have a seamless environent with the host, it could be possible, given an exec of a general `samtools`, to actually hit a version outside the container on the user's path.
+Since Singularity containers have a seamless environent with the host, it could be possible to actually hit a version of "samtools" available outside of the container on the user's path.
 Instead of this complex workflow, Singularity Registry HPC makes it much easier.
 After finding the `biocontainers/samtools` container via the library web interface or the command line client, the user simply installs it.